Torgon

 Torgon is a village in the Swiss Alps, located in the canton of Valais.
-It lies in the western part of the canton, in the region of the Chablais, at an altitude of 1,085 metres.
+It lies on the western part of the canton, in the region of the Chablais, at an altitude of 1,085 metres.
 The village sits on a sunny terrace overlooking the Rhone valley, above Vionnaz.
 Politically Torgon belongs to the latter town.

 Torgon is a winter sports resort and is part of the ski area Portes du Soleil.
 Mountains around Torgon are Le Linleu (2,093 m), the Haut Sex (1,961 m) and the Tour de Don (1,998 m).